-Juan Pedro Santa María Pérez became a Director on July 24, 2012 after having served as Corporate Legal Director for Grupo Santander Chile and Legal Counsel for Santander-Chile.
-Mr. Santa María is President of the Analysis and Resolution Committee and a member of the Integral Risk Committee.
-Mr. Santa María joined Santander-Chile in 2002, after the merger with Banco Santiago.
-Previous to that he was Legal Counsel for Banco Santiago and Banco O'Higgins.
-He has also been President of the Legal Committee of the Asociación de Bancos e Instituciones Financieras de Chile for over 20 years and President Pro-Tempore of the Financial Law Committee of the Federación Latinoamericana de Bancos (FELABAN).
+Juan Pedro Santa María Pérez became a director on July 24, 2012 after having served as Corporate Legal Director for Grupo Santander Chile, Legal Counsel for Santander-Chile, Banco O'Higgins and Banco Santiago.
+He has been President of the Legal Committee of the Asociación de Bancos e Instituciones Financieras de Chile for over 20 years and President Pro-Tempore of the Financial Law Committee of the Federación Latinoamericana de Bancos (FELABAN).
+He is a member of the Counsel of Arbitrage and Mediation of the Commerce Chamber of Santiago.
 Mr. Santa María holds a degree in Law from the Pontificia Universidad Católica de Chile.